QiufangMa/Agent-architecture/draft-xxx-nmrg-agent-ndt-arch.md

 Since network changes are directly related to service operations, any successful change needs to not only ensure that new services are provisioned smoothly, but also that existing services are not affected and that no problems are introduced.
-Network operators or O&M personnel are, therefore, increasingly cautious about making network changes, given that they need to review the solution design as well as evaluate all change impacts, before making any change.
+Network operators are, therefore, increasingly cautious about making network changes, given that they need to review the solution design as well as evaluate all change impacts, before making any change.
 Then, after the change, they need to perform dialing tests, monitor traffic, and manually check table entries.